 - Use the laundry and dishwashing machines on full loads.

 - Take shorter showers.
-Decreasing your shower time by 2 minutes can save 2,600 liters each month!
+Reducing your shower time by 2 minutes can save 2,600 liters of water each month!

 - Check your toilet for leaks and upgrade with water-saving gadgets.